Tommyshub/restaurant/readme.md

 I found no other errors when scanning my templates.
 I scanned both with manual input and directly with the rendered html on the paths I could.
 I ignored problems regarding bad values due to the jinja syntax.

+## Known Bugs

+### Form validation on checkout page

+The form validation for the checkout form does not give a field specific error.
+This is due to the fact that I cannot render the checkout page with the form without breaking the stripe payment part, so I redirect instead.
+Form is still marked as invalid and the user will get a message saying it's invalid.

+### Ending li tag in the login template

+There's a end tag for an li element that is being rendered by the allauth package that I am unable to remove at the accounts/login page.

+### Images in the blog form

+This is not a bug exactly, but I noticed at the last night before submitting the project sadly that it's not possible to upload images to the deployed version of the site.
+The reason for this is that when I worked at the project and tried using s3 bucket, the free tier went out in less then a week and I had to change to static file hosting with whitenoise.
+This was perfectly fine for the project as it was back then and I did not consider it at all when creating the blog page.

+My temporary solution for this is to upload [this](https://github.com/Tommyshub/restaurant/blob/main/static/images/blog-images.zip) zip file that contains images that I have already uploaded but deleted the blog posts from.
+All of these images will work to check so that the image form works on the blog page.

+I realize that this solution isn't perfect and that it would have been far better to use something like digital ocean or cloudinary to host my images but I did not want to change that and risk not getting it to work properly before the submission.

+My hope is that the assessor will have some leniency for this mistake seeing that the function works fine other than the fact that I used static file hosting.

 ### Responsiveness

 - Navbar